The Fundies Under

-The second factor adding to risk-aversion on the part of businesses are the creative destruction trends of technology suggested in the first cartoon presented.
+The second factor adding to risk-aversion on the part of businesses are the creative destruction trends of technology.
 Even as business spending has been weak, innovation has not rested.
 The emergence of the digital economy is continuing to disrupt many businesses and large segments of the economy.
 This is very unsettling to many.

 We’ll now turn our attention to this very important investment trend.

 Seventy-five years ago economist Joseph Schumpeter used the term creative destruction to describe U.S. economic dynamism.
 This term endures because it still cogently captures how innovation and progress impacts our economy.

 A new product, service, or way of doing business is created that proves popular with consumers.
 The “new” has a profound impact as it disrupts the previously status-quo economy as consumption patterns undergo significant change.
 Consider the big transitions in history.

 For the first 100,000+ years of human existence, the economy—to the extent it existed—was hunter-gatherer dominated.
 This was replaced by an agrarian-based economy.
 The age dominated economy was then displaced by a manufacturing-oriented economy as the industrial revolution unfolded.
 And starting some decades back, the transition to an information economy began to shake up the previous order.